The words “polite” and “courteous” are often used interchangeably and share without doubt a considerable overlap, but they are not synonyms.

 A customer’s experience can be greatly impacted by how they are treated at a business.
 Employees need to always remember that the people they are speaking with are not just another person on the other end of a phone line or computer, but rather an individual who is likely feeling vulnerable and seeking reassurance.

 The words you use when speaking to your customer can have a big impact.
-If you are able to be polite and courteous, it will make the experience more pleasant for both parties involved.
+If you can be courteous, it will make the experience more pleasant for both parties involved.

 Some proven courteous phrases in the customer service are: